Reading Time: 10 minutes

 In 2017, I also wrote about something very personal to me, that actually happened in 2016.
-It took a year for me to feel comfortable enough to write about being sexually harassed by someone in the testing community.
+It took a year for me to feel comfortable enough to write about someone in the testing community sexually harassing me.
 It was difficult but necessary; it was stressful but it showed me how much support I have in the community.
 Ultimately, it was the right thing for me to do.

 I’ve received so much positive feedback from the article, but I did initially worry that it would become what I’m known for.
 I worried that I’d only be known as, “that woman who wrote that sexual harassment article”.
 When people said, “I really liked your article,” I’d ask, “thanks, which one?”
 Afterall, I have written several other posts and had good feedback from them too.
 But of course, I knew which one people were referring to.

 Now that I’ve had more time to process, I’ve realised that not only is it not the only thing that people know me for, but if it is the only thing that one particular person knows me for, then at least I’ve raised awareness.
 What I am or am not known for is not the most important thing in this case.
 People have always seemed to see me as being outspoken, and I consider that a good thing.

 Becoming a Speaker